 12. What is the Nominee Foundation Council?

 It is a figure used when the Foundation's real managers do not want to be disclosed in any public document (Foundation Charter)?
-In this case, an offshore company (acting for these purposes) of our Law Firm will appear as the Foundation Council of the Private Interest Foundation.
+In this case, a company (acting for these purposes) of our Law Firm will appear as the Foundation Council of the Private Interest Foundation.

 14. How is the beneficiary appointed?

 Law 25 of 1995 allows that the beneficiary is appointed in a private document which is the regulations.
-This way, the beneficiary resembles an offshore company's shareholders because they are not disclosed in any public document.
+This way, the beneficiary resembles a Panamanian company's shareholders because they are not disclosed in any public document.